Tender Is the Night (film): Reception

 Variety wrote:A combination of attractive, intelligent performances and consistently interesting, De Luxecolorful photography of interiors and exteriors – mostly the French Riviera – provide big plus qualities in this 20th-Fox adaptation of Tender Is The Night.
 This may not be a 100 proof distillation of F. Scott Fitzgerald.
 But Tender Is The Night is nonetheless on its own filmic terms a thoughtful, disturbing and at times absorbing romantic drama...

 Jones emerges a crisply fresh, intriguing personality and creates a striking character as the schizophrenic Nicole.
 Robards, whose non-matinee-idol masculinity makes him an ideal choice for the role of the ill-fated doctor-husband, Dick Diver, plays with intelligence and conviction.
 Joan Fontaine is convincing as Nicole’s shallow, older sister, performing with the right manifestation of frivolity and bite that her part requires.

+Nathan Weiss, a Fox publicity man, wrote in his published correspondence, "Is is so awful.
+Can Henry King have read the book" Don't they know this isn't Fannie Hurst, man, this is Scott Fitzgerald?"